Structure of guiding

 When a girl joins us, or a volunteer starts at their local unit, they become part of our UK-wide network

-At the highest level, the UK is split into ten Countries and Regions.
+At the highest level, the UK is split into 10 countries and regions.
 Scotland, North West England and Cymru are some examples.

 Districts have a number of units which are the groups that girls in different sections attend.
 Some examples are 2nd Bangor Brownies or 1st Luton Guides.

-At a national level, we're overseen by our Board of Trustees which is chaired by the Chief Guide, our most senior volunteer.
-Girlguiding has a national staff team headed by our Chief Executive who is responsible for ensuring that the work undertaken by staff follows the direction agreed by the Trustees.
+At a national level, we're overseen by our board of trustees which is chaired by the chair of trustees.
+The chief guide and deputy chief guide are also on the board of trustees.
+Girlguiding has a national staff team headed by our chief executive who is responsible for ensuring that the work undertaken by staff follows the direction agreed by the trustees.
 The team is spread across several sites.